Aether Catalyst Solutions, Inc. Closes Final Tranche of LIFE Non-Brokered Private Placement

-Burnaby, British Columbia--(Newsfile Corp. - May 30, 2025) - Aether Catalyst Solutions, Inc. (CSE: ATHR) ("Aether" or the "Company") is pleased to announce that the Company has closed a first tranche of its previously-disclosed non-brokered private placement (the "Offering") of units of the Company (each, a "Unit").
-The tranche consisted of 10,095,332 Units at a price of $0.075 per Unit for aggregate gross proceeds of $757,150.
+Burnaby, British Columbia--(Newsfile Corp. - May 30, 2025) - Aether Catalyst Solutions, Inc. (CSE: ATHR) ("Aether" or the "Company") is pleased to announce that the Company has closed a final tranche of its previously-disclosed non-brokered private placement (the "Offering") of units of the Company (each, a "Unit").
+The tranche consisted of 5,904,668 Units at a price of $0.075 per Unit for aggregate gross proceeds of $442,850.
+Together with the first tranche of the Offering, the Company has issued an aggregate of 16,000,000 Units for gross proceeds of $1,200,000.

 Each Unit consists of one common share in the capital of the Company (each, a "Share") and one-half of one common share purchase warrant (each whole warrant, a "Warrant"), with each Warrant entitling the holder thereof to acquire one additional Share at an exercise price of $0.15 per Share for a period of 18 months from the applicable closing date.